 He has done it again.
 After re-thinking the technical design of a Rallycross car when creating a Renault Mégane in cooperation with Prodrive, Guerlain Chicherit now tackles our emotions.

 GCK Motorsport will revive one of the sport’s most iconic cars when it returns to FIA World Rallycross Championship competition for the new electric era in 2022 with a model based upon the legendary Lancia Delta Integrale.
+There is a new company in the GCK umbrella: GCK Exclusiv-e, that will produce 47 cars, called Lancia Delta Evo-e.
+These cars are based on original cars but built up from ground and equipped with electric engines.

 In my opinion this is an eye opener.
 It is amazing what kind of emotions this announcement and the two drawings created.
 And this is what Rallycross needs in the transition to an all electric era: Emotions.